Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Step 2 - Scan or share your address

-Samourai Wallet will display a QR code of your latest bitcoin address.
+Samourai Wallet will display a QR code of your latest Bitcoin address.
 Underneath the QR code is the actual address text.
 You can scan this QR code with any other Bitcoin wallet or you share the QR code or address manually...

 * **To copy the address to clipboard:** Tap the address text and press 'YES'
 * **To share the QR code image:** Tap the share icon in the toolbar